No-scalpel vasectomy: History of no-scalpel vasectomy in India

 No-scalpel vasectomy was introduced in India in 1998.
 A team of Indian surgeons led by Dr RCM Kaza travelled to Chengdu, China, to learn the technique under the aegis of EngenderHealth and the UN.
 They then introduced the procedure in India, under the National Rural Health Mission.
 The Government of India then proceeded to introduce the procedure in every district of India as an alternative to tubal ligation offered to women.

 World Vasectomy Day is celebrated on 7 November in India.

 Technical procedure

 No-scalpel vasectomy is a day case (outpatient) procedure and the patient is fit to go home the same day.

 The eligibility criteria for the no-scalpel vasectomy and the conventional vasectomy procedure are the same, although may vary from clinic to clinic.

 Anaesthesia

-No-scalpel vasectomy is performed under local anaesthesia.
+No-scalpel vasectomy is performed under local anesthesia.
 Usually lidocaine 2 percent is infiltrated into the vas deferens and the puncture site on the scrotum.
 This makes the procedure pain free.
-Some patients may prefer to receive regional anaesthesia.
+Some patients may prefer to receive regional anesthesia.